Hardvan/Flask-Microservices-and-k8s-Experimentation/README.md

 - Python 3.x
 - A Docker Hub account (or any other container registry, optional)

+## Microservice Overview

+- **Service A**: Main service that communicates with other services.
+- **Service B**: Returns a simple message to Service A.
+- **Service C**: Returns a different message to Service A.
+- **Service D**: Returns some status to Service A.
+- **Service E**: Processes some data and responds to Service A.

 ## Setup Guide

 ### Step 1: Dockerize the Flask Services

-Each microservice (Service A and Service B) has its own Dockerfile.
+Each microservice (Service A, B, C, D, and E) has its own Dockerfile.
 Build Docker images for these services.

 For `Service A`: